 - Lastly, by rounding down to the nearest 5 cents you would obtain the final amount of $33.90.
 Repeat this process for the rest of the items and total it.
 Then, add the total of the round down column and compare the 2 totals.

-In a nutshell, I feel that businesses should choose to round down instead of rounding up, for better customer satisfaction since they earn the same revenue anyway and the government receives the taxations.
 If you are in the market for a POS system, look no further than EPOS!
-Our system uses Method 2 in calculating taxes, placing customer satisfaction first and it helps in the calculation and rounding down of the figures.
-Our features are certain to suit your needs and with the assistance of government grants, a POS system is virtually cost-free!
+Our system uses Method 2 in calculating taxes.
+Our features are certain to suit your needs and an EPOS system only starts from $300 NET after grants!
 Do contact us for further information!

 Interested to see what EPOS POS system can do for your business?
 Fill in your contact details and we’ll reach out to you to schedule a demo.